baltrad/baltrad.github.io/cookbook/cookbook_POL_RAIN_ATT_CORR.md

 Rain attenuation correction of reflectivity an differential reflectivity: *PolRainAttCorr*

 # *2. Basic description*
-A number of methods have been proposed in the literature for correcting Z,,HH,, for rain attenuation (Bringi el. al., 1990, Carey et al., 2000, Tesud et. al., 2000, Bringi et al., 2001).
+A number of methods have been proposed in the literature for correcting Z<sub>HH</sub> for rain attenuation (Bringi el. al., 1990, Carey et al., 2000, Tesud et. al., 2000, Bringi et al., 2001).
 Describing each one of these is beyond the scope of this report.
 However, it is suffice to state that from an operational point of view, the so-called “Linear Ф<sub>DP</sub> with a fixed linear α”, by Bringi et. al., (1990) is preferred as it is easy to implement in real-time and is not too demanding computationally.
 However, its main dis-advantage is that it can over or under-estimate attenuation.
 In the current version of the software, this method has been implemented to correct for the attenuation suffered by Z<sub>HH</sub> and Z<sub>DR</sub> in rain.

 # *3. Computational procedure*
 Similar to computing K<sub>DP</sub>, correcting Z<sub>HH</sub> and Z<sub>DR</sub> for rain attenuation is rather challenging as the underlying Ф<sub>DP</sub>(r) are very “noisy” i.e., generally contain many outliers.
 The current method used at DMI was inspired by Bringi et. al. (2005) and involve the following steps: